 King Deluxe Room/Junior Suite with Pool Views (Room 754)

 The elevators are located straight ahead as you walk into the lobby.
 The three on your left side go up to the rooms while the one on the right and the stairs leading down to the parking garage.
 The elevator situation for the guest rooms is a bit unfortunate at this hotel.
 The button to call the elevator is located between the last two elevators and when you stand in front of it, you might miss the first elevator arriving as there are no audiovisual notifications that the elevator has arrived.
 During my two night stay, I saw many people missing the elevator at the front as you don’t hear when the doors open or the elevator arrives.

 Once off the elevators, it’s easy to find your rooms.
-There are signs with where what rooms are located at.
+There are signs to guide you to the different room numbers.
 Mine was just a short walk down the hallway and around the corner.

 Once you enter the main bedroom area you have a lot of space on either side of the King bed.
 Each side has a nightstand with lights and power outlets.
 Directly opposite the bed is a sofa which can be transformed into a sofa bed if necessary.
 In front of the sofa is a small cocktail table.

 The biggest flaw in the room is the position of the TV screen.
 It’s mounted on an inside corner wall of the room.
 You can move the screen a little bit around with the wall mount but you won’t get a good angle to watch TV while in bed.
 No matter on what side of the bed you are on the corner of the wall is always in the way.
 Below the TV is a cabinet with drawers as well as a safe.